puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `dbtype`

 The type of database for the JDBC Provider.
-This corresponds to the wsadmin argument `-databaseType`
+This corresponds to the wsadmin argument `-databaseType`.
+Examples: DB2, Oracle.
-Examples: DB2, Oracle

 Consult IBM's documentation for the types of valid databases.

 ##### `providertype`

 The provider type for this JDBC Provider.
-This corresponds to the wsadmin argument `-providerType`
+This corresponds to the wsadmin argument `-providerType`.

 Examples: